d-ries/linux-essentials/08_filters/01_course.md

 ```
 Here we search for lines beginning with an `M` or ending with an `n`

-We could do the same with usinig the option -E multiple times:
+We could do the same with using the option -E multiple times:
 ```bash
 student@linux-ess:~$ cat regexlist.txt | grep -e "^M" -e "n$"
 Max